 "He holds them accountable in the work they do for him on the Leaf, but he also is an excellent role model for everyone that he touches...
 [Saxon] is a great asset to Sycamore High School, we need to remember his name because he's going places," said Karen Bare, an Assistant Principal at Sycamore.

-After graduation, Saxon plans on studying journalism at Northwestern University.
+After graduation, Saxon plans on studying journalism in college.

 Copyright 2013 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.